cwendorf/EASI/docs/Tutorials/FactorialSummaryTutorial.md

 ### Enter Summary Statistics

-This code inputs the variable summaries and creates a single summary table (for the first simple effect).
+This code inputs the group summaries and creates a single summary table (for the first simple effect).

 ```r
 A1 <- c(N=4,M=2.000,SD=2.449)